Salem State is closely monitoring the coronavirus outbreak. Learn more about our response.

 Survivors will be notified of their rights under Title IX and SSU policies.
 The advocate can talk through options for reporting as well as what can be expected during the reporting process.
 Students are not required to report to access PEAR services but may report to University Police or local police department.
 They may also report to Student Life to report a violation of the student code of conduct.

 Connections to Local Resources

 Assistance in Reporting (If You Choose)

-The advocate may accompany a survivor to file a report with University Police or local police or with Student Life if the survivor chooses.
-PEAR can provide support and guidance with the reporting process.
+The advocate can provide assistance with filing a report to Student Life, University Police, and/or local police, if a survivor chooses.
+PEAR can help explain these processes and provide support and guidance.
 A survivor will not receive legal counsel or advice.

 Follow-Up and Check-In